 August 2010 - November 2012, TransLoc Inc, Raleigh, NC

 Lead a team of 6 engineers in developing industry-leading transit visualization and vehicle tracking system.
-Design and implement infrastructure and core components of the tracking system, as well as overall system architecture.
-Organize the team and set development priorities.
-Coach team members in use of new technologies, scalability, security and architecture.
+Designed and implemented infrastructure and core components of the tracking system, as well as overall system architecture.
+Organized the team and set development priorities.
+Coached team members in use of new technologies, scalability, security and architecture.
 Some of my favorite projects: